'It means everything': Kentucky boy goes home after successful heart transplant

 His mother, Taylor Hughes, said it means everything to her to be able to see her child go home healthy instead of sick like he had in the past.

-Doctors and nurses lined the hallway as Hughes pulled a cart with Bryce inside, waving banners and cheering as he left the wing.
+Doctors and nurses lined the hallway as Hughes pulled a cart with Rocky inside, waving banners and cheering as he left the wing.

 Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.